Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 <!-- START: div -->
 <div class="QandA_question">

 Q: Section 6.3 says that, except in rare cases, `for` loops can be converted to `while` loops using a standard pattern.
-Can you give an example of such a case? [p.
-106]
+Can you give an example of such a case?

 </div>
 <!-- END: div -->